FreunzWa/FW_sync/medicine/rheumatology/vasculitides.md

         * CRP /ESR elevation
         * blood cultures to rule out infection
     + [biopsy] (need to take a deeper biopsy to sample medium sized vessels.)
-        * biopsy of any of the PAN skin lesions == shows fibrinoid necrosis in the medium vessel walls.
+        * biopsy of any of the PAN skin lesions == shows eosinophilic fibrinoid necrosis in the medium vessel walls.
         * biopsy of the purpuric skin lesion == identical to ANCA purpuric skin lesions
         * %biopsy renal/ colon @lesion site
     + urinalysis